nacht-falter/text-inspector/README.md

 ## Design

 ### Data model
 The application is based on a class as the primary data model.
-For each text item created by the user the application creates an instance of the `Text` class, which stores the title and the text contents  as instance attributes.
+For each text item created by the user, the application creates an instance of the `Text` class, which stores the title and the text contents as instance attributes.
 Furthermore, the class provides the central functionality of the application by supplying methods for spell checking, synonym suggestion and text metrics.

 ### Workflow
 The application has a basic workflow with two main menus: